 I don't understand the motivation behind taking an obviously difficult situation and adding fuel; why, when someone sees another clearly in distress, they take the shot at making it worse.
 I cannot identify with that type of thinking.
 I'm grateful for that.
-I am also grateful for people like Nora's Mom, and the calming effect she had on both me and my son the very moment I was about to lose it.
+I am also grateful for people like Nora's mom, and the calming effect she had on both me and my son the very moment I was about to get arrested.

 I could try to justify this other woman's behavior all day.
 Maybe she can't have children and is bitter because I get to feel suicidal in the line at Marshalls; kid in tow.
 I have no idea what that woman goes through so I'm grateful that I did not have the opportunity to respond in a hateful manor.

 I was so wrapped up in gratitude for Nora's mom that I was shocked when it was my turn at the register.
-I thanked Nora's Mom from the bottom of my heart, paid for the outfit, and got the hell out of there.
+I thanked her from the bottom of my heart, paid for the outfit, and got the hell out of there.